Kompas Gramedia Group: Warta Kota

 Warta Kota (The City News) is a daily Indonesian morning newspaper published in Jakarta, Indonesia, serving the Jabodetabek area.
 It is in a broadsheet format and published by PT Metrogema Media Nusantara, a subsidiary of Kompas Gramedia (KG), and part of The Tribun Network.

 Warta Kota began publication after the Ministry of Information under the B.J.
 Habibie administration relaxed the procedures for applying for a business license (SIUPP) for print media.
 Indonesia's national newspaper, Kompas (a subsidiary of KG), up until 1998, had designated only two pages per issue for news in Jakarta and its surroundings which were mostly filled with advertisements, even though the newspaper was published in Jakarta.
 To fill this void, Warta Kota was created.
-Warta Kota was first published on May 3, 1999 in the midst of the 1999 general election campaign.
+Warta Kota was first published on May 3, 1999, amid the 1999 general election campaign.

 Magazines

 The magazine unit of Kompas Gramedia is organized under Grid Network subsidiary.

-Intisari, the first publication by the group in 1963, is still in circulation today.
 The business unit also handles 43 tabloids and magazine titles (30 originals and 13 licensed) as well as successful comic series and other books titles such as: